Cambodian explored a "culture and foodie" adventure.

 The infrastructure has finally improved to the point where a comfortable trip can be enjoyed, the food is amazing and this is a real foodie trip.
 But make no mistake this is a very poor country with many challenges facing it, and you will find your emotions are all over the place, from the wonder of its glorious history, to the horror of its recent past, the delight of the people, tapered with the obvious poverty and hardships they face on a daily basis.

-May is a wonderful month to explore this country, its right at the beginning of the rainy season but there is still plenty of sunshine, its cooler than April and the visitor numbers are down on previous months.
+October is a wonderful month to explore this country, its right at the end of the rainy season and there is plenty of sunshine, and the visitor numbers are down on previous months.

 Phnom Penh (3 nights)